 In Maths Bancroft will be working with numbers, involving weighing, measuring and basic number operations around cooking, money and stock control as we prepare our jams and chutneys for sale at the Christmas Bazaar.
 We are looking forward to farm shop visits for ingredients as well as to our Wellies-On Care Farm near Colchester, which takes place at the end of September.

-Read about Bancroft's preparations for the Christmas Bazaar here.
+Read about Bancroft's recent Coffee Morning here.